jphudson/powershell_scripts/README.md

 # powershell-scripts

-Various scripts that are written in powershell
+Various scripts that are written in powershell.

-A descriptions of what each script does is written at the start of each script
+Descriptions for each script are written at the start of each script.

+All scripts in this repository are free to use, and credit isn't needed.

+Scripts are intended for personal use only and are not to be used in any illegal form.